Data Protection Information

 - ATHENE Darmstadt -

-1. Name and contact information of the person responsible for data processing (controller) and of the corporate Data Protection Officer
+1. Name and contact information of the controllers

-This data protection information shall apply to the processing of data on our Institute’s website www.athene-center.de by the controller, the:
+This data protection information shall apply for our website by the joint controllers:

-You can reach the Data Protection Officer of Fraunhofer Gesellschaft zur Förderung der angewandten Forschung e.V., c/o Data Protection Officer, Hansastrasse 27 c, D-80686 München (Munich, Germany) or at firstname.lastname@example.org.
+You can contact the Data Protection Officer of Fraunhofer for any questions concerning your data protection rights and/or your rights as data subject under the joint contollership.
+You can reach the Data Protection Officer of Fraunhofer at: Fraunhofer-Gesellschaft zur Förderung der angewandten Forschung e.V., c/o Data Protection Officer, Hansastrasse 27 c, D-80686 München (Munich, Germany) or at firstname.lastname@example.org.

 2. Processing of Personal Data and Purposes of Data Processing